MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-agents-analytics.md

 > [!NOTE]
 > If you don't see all the listed agents from the report as logged in, work with your administrator to make sure your agents have the **Omnichannel agent** role, or that custom roles have the **Read** privilege on the [msdyn_agentstatus entity reference](./developer/reference/entities/msdyn_agentstatus).

-From the **Agent list** grid on the dashboard, you can drill down to key metrics about agent details.
-You can also drill down to view specific insights about the performance of individual agents.
+From the **Agent list** section on the dashboard, you can drill down to key metrics about agent details and view specific insights about the performance of individual agents.
 Select an agent name in the **Agent list** grid, and then select **Detailed view**.
 Agent details are shown on a new page.

-From the agent details page, you can drill down further through **Conversations**.
-In this way, you can track how a conversation progressed and the customer sentiment that is associated with it.
+From the agent details page, you can view agent skills by proficiency, and agent availability by units and capacity profiles.

+You can drill down further through **Conversations** and track how a conversation progressed and the customer sentiment that is associated with it.
 Through **Agent presence history**, you can view agent presence in real time.

 [Learn more about the metrics in the Agent list grid and on the agent details page.](oc-metrics-dimensions.md#use-omnichannel-for-customer-service-metrics)